One of the keys to success on your emergency medicine rotation is to perfect your patient presentations.

 - The 3‐Minute Emergency Medicine Medical Student Presentation: A Variation on a Theme

-It is not a requirement to write notes in the EMR on your patients during your rotation at Doctor’s Hospital ED.
-However, it is a very valuable skill and may be a requirement on your other ED rotations.
+It is not a requirement to write notes in the electronic medical record on your patients during your rotation at Doctors Hospital Emergency Department.
+However, it is a valuable skill and may be a requirement on your other emergency medicine rotations.
 The resident you work with may have you practice writing a note.
 If you have down time, you can write a note (even on paper if there are no computers available) and ask a resident for feedback.
 The link below is an extremely valuable guide in note writing.